The Suffolk wedding photographer for people who hate posing.

 Do I need a second photographer?

 Because I specialise in people who don't like a fuss, I tend to cover most weddings by myself.
 If you have a larger guest list though or you'd like to maximise your coverage I can provide a second photographer who will work in the same style as me.
 It costs more (obviously), but it means that we can cover both of you getting ready, guests arriving for the ceremony, a wider variety of angles during the ceremony, and generally better coverage of the reception.
 It's not easy to be in two places at once and there's a lot going during a wedding.
-It's very much your call, but if your guest list is well on its way towards the 100 mark and you've got the cash, it's well worth it.
-We'll blend in easily and double the photographers equals double the cover.
+It's very much your call, but if your guest list is on its way towards the 100 mark, it's well worth it.

 Are you insured?